ginomoricheti/ginomoricheti/README.md

 ## 🚀 About Me

-- 🔭 I'm currently studying to become a fullstack developer.
+- 🔭 I'm currently studying to become a computer analyst.
 - 📝 I recently entered the world of programming, this is just the beginning!

 <!-- ## My Articles